 The seven sectors included agriculture, building and civil engineering, small-scale industry, tourism, hotels and catering, and services to households and to businesses.
-Among the reasons that the report cites, behind these sectors attracting undocumented migrants are the willingness by such people to perform arduous and intensive work; the constant effort by employers to minimise costs and enhance labour flexibility; a rise in employment in sectors like agriculture, whose share in Gross Domestic Product (GDP) is declining; activities in those sectors such as sanitation, cleaning and school education that are shunned by nationals; etc.
+Among the reasons that the report cites behind these sectors attracting undocumented migrants are, the willingness by such people to perform arduous and intensive work; the constant effort by employers to minimise costs and enhance labour flexibility; a rise in employment in sectors like agriculture, whose share in gross domestic product is declining; activities in those sectors such as sanitation, cleaning and school education that are shunned by nationals, etc.

-The question arises, how does information about employment opportunities in such sectors reach the would-be migrant in Africa?
+The question arises, how does information about employment opportunities in such sectors reach the would be migrant in Africa?
 Even more, in view of this reality, and contrary to the EU political agenda to not only contain migration from Africa but also return those migrants that are already in Europe, the argument that borders, boundaries and frontiers are human creations grounded in various ethical traditions (Brunet-Jailly, 2005) seems valid.
 If this is the case, it means that borders can be hardened to keep out people considered not to be the appropriate stock of migrants or softened to achieve the opposite effect.
-Along these lines, the next section considers the sustainability or otherwise of attempts by the EU to fence off migrants from Africa.